luckni/ccontract/README.md

 # 🚀PumpFun Smart Contract(Pump.Fun)
-This 🚀PumpFun Smart Contract(Pump.Fun) includes functionalities to add virtual liquidity pools (LP), remove LP, and create Raydium Pools.
+This 🚀PumpFun Smart Contract(Pump.Fun) includes functionalities to add virtual liquidity pools (LP), buy & sell, remove LP, and migrate to raydium or meteora pools.

 ### Please use it and follow me on github